saamerm/desktop-tutorial/articles/README.md

 ## In-App Reviews have come to Android for Xamarin!
 ### You can now launch in-app reviews in Android using Xamarin.

-Since the v1.8 release of Android's Play Core library in August 2020, Android users have been able to provide in-app reviews on Android.
+Since the v1.8 release of Android's Play Core library in August 2020, users have been able to provide in-app reviews.
 However, there was no bindings library created for this version of Play Core, and so Xamarin developers were not able to implement this feature in Xamarin apps.
 But thanks to the recent update to [this PlayCore library](https://github.com/PatGet/XamarinPlayCoreUpdater), Xamarin developers are able to implement it successfully.

 In-App Reviews greatly improve the User Experience as users dislike being taken outside their app.
 Apple had provided this feature since iOS 10.3 released in March 2017, so it was highly anticipated on Android.